kraina-ai/overturemaestro/README.md

 - Is based on top of `PyArrow`[^1].
 - Saves files in the `GeoParquet`[^2] file format for easier integration with modern cloud stacks.
 - Filters data based on geometry.
-- Can filter data based using PyArrow expressions.
+- Can filter data using PyArrow expressions.
 - Utilizes multiprocessing for faster data download.
 - Utilizes dedicated index of all features in the Overture Maps dataset to download only specific parts based on the geometry filter.
 - Utilizes caching to reduce repeatable computations.